greggelong/greg-family/README.md

 # My family knowledge base
-## fact, rules and clauses in SWI-prolog
+## facts, rules and clauses in SWI-prolog

-see: SWI-prolog website and Learn Prolog Now
+Here are some examples of how the syntax works.

 cousin(greg,X).